 Are your teens killing your food budget with after-school snack fests?
 We solved this budget-busting dilemma by first eliminating convenience foods from our grocery budget.
 We buy staples and specials.
 Our teen snack favorites are now quick, easy and on budget.
 They include:

 These burritos are bigger and better than the ones you buy in the package of eight in the freezer section.
 We make a huge pot of pinto beans (bought in bulk), refry/mash them, and grate a block of cheese.
 You can omit the cheese if your budget won't allow and substitute it with left over Spanish rice, cooked chicken, or ground beef.
-We then heat the tortillas that we purchased for less than $3 for 30 at a warehouse store and assemble.
+We then heat the tortillas that we purchased at a warehouse store and assemble.
 Place the burritos on cookie sheets and freeze overnight.
 The next day, place them in gallon-size resealable bags and the kids will help themselves.
 Just microwave for two minutes and enjoy.

 Chicken Nuggets are the all time favorite of ravenous kids.
-We prefer to splurge and stock up on boneless/skinless chicken breasts when they are on sale for $1.88 per pound.
+We prefer to splurge and stock up on boneless/skinless chicken breasts when they are on sale.
 Simply cut the chicken into small chunks or strips and coat with egg, breadcrumbs, and flour.
 Then, deep-fry the chicken in a small, deep saucepan.
 My teens are old enough to do this by themselves and they gladly spend an hour or more making a bunch to pack into the freezer.
 Let the nuggets drain on brown paper and then lay them on a cookie sheet to freeze overnight.
 Then, store in resealable bags.
 The nuggets don't stick together and we set a limit of six nuggets (not 20) per snack.